Ryan Cochrane (swimmer): 2016 Rio de Janeiro Olympics

+Non-Olympic international competition

+2009 World Aquatics

-Cochrane was able to back up his performance from the Olympics at the 2009 World Aquatics Championships.
+Cochrane was able to back up his performance from the 2008 Olympics at the 2009 World Aquatics Championships.
 There he swam to a bronze in the 800-metre freestyle and a silver in his best event the 1500-metre freestyle.

+2010 Commonwealth Games

 At the 2010 Commonwealth Games in Delhi, India, Cochrane won Canada's first gold medal of those games in the 400-metre freestyle during the first day of competition.
 Cochrane also became the first Canadian man in 72 years to win gold in the 400-metre freestyle at the Commonwealth Games.
 He then went on to win another gold medal at those games, this time in the 1500-metre freestyle.

+2011 World Aquatics Championships

 Cochrane next competed at the 2011 World Aquatics Championships where he opened up with a fifth-place finish in the 400-metre freestyle.
 Next up was one of his medal hopeful events in the 800-metre freestyle where he lowered his Canadian record to 7:41.86.
 However this was only good enough for second, as despite staying close to the hometown favourite of Shanghai Sun Yang ultimately took the gold for China.
 Of the silver medal Cochrane said that "The goal was to win but I'm happy to progress from the last two years.
 It shows that I'm in it.
 I have a little more work to do to catch Sun Yang but I'm not out of it by any means."

+2011 World Aquatics Championships

-He next competed in the 1500-metre freestyle in Shanghai where he again finished second behind Sun who swam to a world record time.
+He next competed in the 1500-metre freestyle in 2011 World Aquatics Championships in Shanghai where he again finished second behind Sun who swam to a world record time.
 Of a second finish behind Sun, Cochrane could only say that "He shows that he's had that much more base-work training and he can get to that world record, which is fantastic.
 I think it's great, especially for the distance events because everyone's been talking about this world record year after year and there's more pressure that's built up...He's showed amazing stroke and amazing ability."

-The 2012 Summer Olympics began with Cochrane competing on the first day of competition in the 400-metre freestyle.
-There Cochrane won his heat and qualified in the last spot for the final.
-However, after Park Tae-hwan's disqualification was overturned, Cochrane was pushed out of the final and missed swimming in it by 1/100th of a second.
-He next entered his signature event the 1500-metre where he qualified through the heats in third place.
-In the final Cochrane managed to outswim Oussama Mellouli for the silver medal and achieved it in a personal best time.
-With his second medal at his second consecutive Olympics, according to media such as the CBC this cemented Cochrane as Canada's pillar athlete to build its swimming team around for the future as he declared that he would try and swim for Canada at the 2016 Summer Olympics in Rio de Janeiro.